5.2.1 Data Acquisition

 sudo vim /etc/fstab

-# Add the following line, save and exit
+# Add the following line, then save and exit

 /swapfile none swap sw 0 0

-# Execute sync to flush the cache and ensure all data is correctly written to disk
+# Run sync to flush caches and ensure all data is properly written to disk

 sync

-To delete the swap space, you can execute the following commands.
+To remove the swap space later, execute the following commands:

 sudo swapoff /swapfile